-K.C.6 Participate in conversations by listening to others and taking turns speaking.

-1.C.6 Participate in conversations by listening to others and taking turns speaking about topics, continuing through multiple exchanges.

-2.C.6 Participate in conversations by linking comments to the remarks of others and asking questions.

-3.C.6 Engage in conversations using active listening skills and asking and answering questions.

-4.C.6 Engage in a range of discussions using active listening skills and by posing and responding to specific questions.

-5.C.6 Engage in a range of discussions using active listening skills, posing and responding to specific questions to clarify information.

-6.C.6 Engage in a range of discussions and/or debates using active listening skills to be focused and present.

-- a.
+- K.C.6 Participate in conversations by listening to others and taking turns speaking. - 1.C.6 Participate in conversations by listening to others and taking turns speaking about topics, continuing through multiple exchanges. - 2.C.6 Participate in conversations by linking comments to the remarks of others and asking questions. - 3.C.6 Engage in conversations using active listening skills and asking and answering questions. - 4.C.6 Engage in a range of discussions using active listening skills and by posing and responding to specific questions. - 5.C.6 Engage in a range of discussions using active listening skills, posing and responding to specific questions to clarify information. - 6.C.6 Engage in a range of discussions and/or debates using active listening skills to be focused and present. - 7.C.6 Engage in a range of discussions and/or debates. - a.
 Use active listening skills to stay focused and present. - b.
-Reference others' ideas and/or connections to a text.
+Reference others' ideas and/or connections to a text. - 8.C.6 Engage in a range of discussions and/or debates. - a.

-- a.
 Use active listening skills to stay focused and present. - b.
 Reference others' ideas and/or connections to a text. - c.
 Synthesize ideas.